aershov24/PMSC_Candidates_Test/README.md

 * Create a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) from your repo into the PMSC Candidates repo.
 Name the PR as `SCRUM | youremail`.
 PRs with different names will be rejected.
 * Send us email or DM us on UpWork when you happy us to verify it

-# How To Choose/Write Good Interview Questions
+# How To Choose/Write Good Interview Questions?

 When choosing a good interview question follow these rules: